Is your artistic style varied? Feel like a design chameleon? You’re not alone.

 Being a self proclaimed design chameleon doesn’t necessarily mean that you should allow yourself to run wild, you may just want to focus your business in other ways, such as in the way you sell your patterns or the industries that you choose to target.
 Having a focus to your business will allow you to stay on track and will give potential customers some way of identifying you, “Oh, that is the designer who creates beautiful home decor patterns,” or “that’s the designer who rocks the childrenswear market.”

 When developing patterns in a variety of styles, the key is to have each style represented equally.
 For example, you should not have one watercolor collection next to 20 vector based collections.
 You want to give the impression that your collections are diverse, not scattered.

-If you have one style that you love, that is authentic to you, then run with it…if not, don’t force yourself into a design box.
+If you have one artistic style that you love, that is authentic to you, then run with it.
+If not, don’t force yourself into a design box.
 Instead, find your own way to focus and define your business.